 10 Places to Spot a Ghost on Vancouver Island

-Haunted Victoria
+Haunted Places on Vancouver Island: Victoria

 Victoria is known for being the most haunted city in BC, and many businesses fully embrace this title as a draw for tourists.
-There are ghostly walking tours and ghost bus tours available for your enjoyment.
-For the sake of this post, let’s take a look at a few of the more famous haunted places in Victoria.
+There are ghostly walking tours available for your enjoyment.
+Below, you’ll find information about some of Victoria’s more famous haunted places.

 #1.
 Bastion Square and Helmcken Alley

-This particular area is said to be Victoria’s most haunted, as almost every building and alleyway around this historic square has a ghost story or two.
-Many years ago, there was a jailhouse located on Helmcken Alley.
-The area is now home to ghosts of prisoners who were tossed into the jail’s graveyard and forgotten about.
 The most prominent spirit who frequents the alley is a man in old prison attire, with chains shackled to his wrists and ankles.
-There have also been several reports of people hearing rattling chains while walking around the square.
+There are also several reports of people hearing rattling chains while walking around the square.

 Sources: